one-for-all/RoboND-Perception-Project/writeup.md

 ### Challenges

 #### Perception Challenge
-The same process did not apply very well to the challenge.world.
+The same process did not apply very well to the `challenge.world`.

 After some tweaking, including not doing passthrough filter, filtering more planes, the results were still not good.